pelayoarbues/quartz/content/notes/literature-notes/Articles/Balancing the Weight of Variables in a Decision Tree.md

 ---
 author: [[BBVA AI Factory]]
-title: "Balancing the Weight of Variables in a Decision Tree"
+title: "'Balancing the Weight of Variables in a Decision Tree'"
 tags:
 - articles
 - literature-note